Strawberry Spinach Salad is a fresh and flavorful dish balancing sweet and savory flavors! Made with zesty dressing and perfect for lunch!

 This fresh berry Salad is the perfect lunch when the weather is warm!
-Or serve it as a tasty new Side Dish at your cookout or as an easy healthy weeknight dinner.
-For more beautiful salad recipes for summer, try my Steakhouse Steak Salad or my spot-on Cheesecake Factory Luau Salad copycat!
+Try my Steakhouse Steak Salad or my spot-on Cheesecake Factory Luau Salad copycat!

 Sabrina’s Strawberry Spinach Salad Recipe

 The addition of cold cooked chicken breast makes my Strawberry Spinach Salad a great summer lunch or dinner.
-The amazing, refreshing flavor from the berries and greens become a hearty, healthy entree with the added protein.
-The chicken makes the dish filling plus the healthy salad ingredients will give you all the nutrients and energy you need for your favorite summer activities.
+The amazing, refreshing flavor from the berries and greens becomes a hearty, healthy entree with the added protein.
+The chicken makes the dish filling, plus the healthy salad ingredients will give you all the nutrients and energy you need for your favorite summer activities.

 Recipe Card